Connections II meets federal agencies’ network and telecom equipment, labor, building, and campus infrastructure

 - Customer service and technical support.

 Federal agencies can request work in one or more solution sets, or request an entirely new solution.
-For example, an IPv6 SOW Template [Word, 1.25MB], DNS Security SOW Template [Word, 2MB], Communications Cabling SOW Template [Word, 468K], Unified Communications SOW Template [Word, 3.2MB], Network OAM for Voice SOW Template [Word, 3.3M] and a Network Transition Support Template [Word, 3.3M] are available.
+For example, an IPv6 SOW Template [Word, 1.25MB], DNS Security SOW Template [Word, 2MB], Communications Cabling SOW Template [Word, 468K], Unified Communications SOW Template [Word, 3.2MB], Network OAM for Voice SOW Template [Word, 3.3M] Network Transition Support Template [Word, 3.3MB], Network Operations Admin Maintenance SOW Template [Word, 4.8MB], and a Distributed Antennae Systems (DAS) SOW Template (Word, 583KB) are available.

 Access to multiple types of task orders: